-Ms. Hebert asked if both the building is also close the water's edge and if the beach would be restored.
+Ms. Herbert asked if both the building and pool are moved away from the water's edge and the beach would be restored.

 Ms. Ide replied that the building is further away from the ocean than the pool and the Army Core of Engineers, Conservation Commission, and DEP would need to provide their input on how to restore the beach.